Designing a system to efficiently initiate and coordinate searches for missing persons within community

-After reviewing the product requirements (an excel file) provided by the project lead, I found that it was difficult to map out the user flow across the entire product.
-Therefore, I collaborated with two UX designers who are the friends of the project lead and also familiar with this project to create a story map.
-This story map helped me to better understand how user flow would be like, what pieces were missing in the product requirements, and what features and functionalities we need to prioritize first.
+After reviewing the product requirements (an excel file) provided by the project lead, I found that it was difficult to map out the task flow across the entire product.
+Therefore, I create a story map to help me better understand how task flow would be like, what pieces were missing in the product requirements, and what features and functionalities we need to prioritize first.

 Ideas to actions